Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 <!-- EXPERIENCE Section Starts -->
 ### EXPERIENCE
 <!-- Add your details -->
+##### Obayashi Corporation Asia-Pacific Regional Headquarters (APRHQ)
+Data Management & Analytics Assistant Manager<br>
+Jan 2022 – Present

+•	Spearheaded the data pipeline setup for monthly project reports for than 30 ongoing APAC projects under 5 different overseas subsidiaries as the first step towards reporting automation and analytics.Led the ongoing study to improve the data collection workflow for multiple pipelines.
+•	Led the development of Power BI reports and dashboards to transform and digitalise the company's way of monitoring regional projects.
+•	Initiated trials to improve the data collection workflow for multiple pipelines.
+•	Collaborated with project management software provider on customising multiple Power BI reports to ensure effective data presentation on site.
+•	Created multiple custom visualisations in Power BI using Python language to suit business needs.

 ##### Web Structures Pte Ltd
 Structural Engineer<br>
 Aug-2019 to Mar-2021: 1 year 7 Months